A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars

+Finally, numerical examples are provided to validate the proposed modeling approach and dynamic analysis methods.
+In particular, Class-$k~(k>1)$ tensegrities with jointed rigid bars and rigid bodies that are rarely seen in the literature are presented.
+They demonstrate intuitive ways to design innovative general tensegrities with potential multi-functionalities.

-The rest of this paper is organized as follows. \cref{sec:bodies_and_bars} derives the unifying formulations for 3D and 2D rigid bodies and rigid bars, based on which \cref{sec:tensegrity} model the tensegrity structures. \cref{sec:static,sec:dynamic} derives solution methods for static and dynamic problems, respectively, followed by the numerical examples in \cref{sec:examples}.
+The rest of this paper is organized as follows. \cref{sec:bodies_and_bars} derives the unified formulations for 3D rigid bodies and rigid bars, based on which \cref{sec:tensegrity} model general tensegrity structures. \cref{sec:dynamic} derives modal analysis and nonlinear dynamic analysis methods, followed by the numerical examples in \cref{sec:examples}.
 Finally, conclusions are drawn in \cref{sec:conclusion}.